The Complexity of Conjunctive Queries with Degree 2: Forbidden Dilutions for Degree 2 CQs

 \subsection{From Jigsaw Dilutions to Lower Bounds}

-It is not difficult to observe that the $\nxn$-jigsaw has $\ghw$ at least $n$.
-This can be seen for example by observing that since the jigsaw can not be separated by less than $n$ edges it also has no balanced separator of less than $n$ edges.
-In conjunction with Theorem~\ref{thm:ghwdilut} we thus also have that a hypergraph $H$ has high \ghw if it dilutes to a large jigsaw (regardless of degree of $H$).
+It is not difficult to observe that the $\nxn$-jigsaw has $\ghw$ of at least $n$.
+This can be seen by observing that since the jigsaw can not be separated by less than $n$ edges it can not be separated into balanced components (that is, components at most half the size of the original hypergraph) by less than $n$ edges.
+It is known that such balanced separation of a hypergraph $H$ can always be achieved with $\ghw(H)$ edges~\cite{DBLP:journals/ejc/AdlerGG07} and hence $\ghw$ of the $\nxn$-jigsaw must be at least $n$.
+Moreover, from Lemma~\ref{lem:dilut} we can also observe the opposite direction: a hypergraph $H$ has high \ghw if it dilutes to a jigsaw with high dimension (regardless of the degree of $H$).

 We are now ready to combine our main structural results with our reduction for dilutions to derive our lower bound for degree 2 CQ answering.